Skip to main content Skip to footer

 Misjudgement of another road user’s path and/or speed.

-• Some road users will rush when attempting to pull out of a busy junction, or roundabout due to an incorrect assumption about the maneuver another road user is going to make.
+• Some road users may rush when attempting to pull out of a busy junction, or roundabout due to an incorrect assumption about the maneuver another road user is going to make.

 • Tip!
-Don’t rush – wait until there is a safe gap between you and oncoming vehicles.
+Don’t rush – wait until there is a safe gap between you and oncoming vehicles, if you can walk across then you can drive across.
 All decisions made on the road should be informed and calculated.

 Careless, reckless or aggressive driving.

-• Tailgating is a form of dangerous driving – and a leading cause of road accidents.
+• Tailgating is a form of dangerous driving.

 Driving tips to help prevent an accident